basil08/basil08.github.io/content/bookshelf.md

 Inspired by Patrick Collison's luscious [bookshelf][bookshelf], this page is the list of books I have read in the current year (whichever year you are reading it).
 Most of these are plucked from other people's recommendation lists, popular choices, stuff I find interesting or just a random topic I want to learn about on a Saturday evening.
 Suggestions?
 Drop me a [line][mailto]!

 I read somewhere (probably in an Umberto Eco article) that one can understand a man by going through his bookshelf.
-I believe this is true (with one caveat I don't want to go into now).
 In any case, this is my bookshelf and I leave you to judge me at my worth.
 Happy browsing!

 1. My year in books: [2020][yib2020]!